Waikato players strike Lotto luck

 The winning ticket was sold at New World Wairoa in Wairoa.

-The prize is made up of $10 million from Powerball first fivision and $333,333 from Lotto first division.
+The prize is made up of $10m from Powerball First Division and $333,333 from Lotto First Division.

-The winner is the eleventh Powerball multimillionaire of 2023, and the win comes just weeks after a $37.125 million Powerball prize was won by a couple from Paraparaumu.
+The winner is the 11th Powerball-facilitated multi-millionaire of 2023, and the win comes just weeks after a $37.125m Powerball prize was won by a couple from Paraparaumu.

-A MyLotto player in Hamilton won $10.5 million playing Powerball in February this year.
+A MyLotto player in Hamilton won $10.5m playing Powerball in February this year.

 Meanwhile, Strike Four has rolled over and will be $400,000 on Wednesday night.